Birds communicate in various ways, but I’ll be focusing only on audible communication in this post.

 These alarm calls even trigger a response from non-avian animals.
 The tufted titmouse is a songbird whose anti-raptor warning cries send chipmunks and squirrels running for cover.
 Amazingly, some of these mammals are even known to communicate these distress signals to other animals by imitating it with their own voices.
 For example, cardinals, sparrows, and jays can mimic the titmouse’s signature alarm call.

 Alarm calls aren’t the only vocalizations that can transcend different species.
 It’s common for birds to react to other bird species sounds if there’s a benefit to recognizing it.
 Some species defend territories against other species and respond to their territorial vocalizations.
-Others can recognize contact calls which allow different species of birds to work together to find food.
+Others can recognize contact calls that allow different species of birds to work together to find food.
 Does this mean they understand everything else and just filter out what is relevant?
 No one knows for sure.

 Another interesting example is the cuckoo bird.
 Some cuckoos are brood parasites and lay their eggs in the nests of other birds.
 The baby cuckoos will imitate the begging cries of the host bird which tricks the host bird into raising them.
 Amazing!